nico989/SVMN/README.md

 ## Abstract

-The project implements a stateful and transparent migration service. <br />
+The project implements a stateful and transparent migration service.
 In the following scenarios there are two servers which implement the same Flask application.Only one of them is active and the other is unavailable.
-The active one increments a counter each time a user performs an HTTP post request to the API */api/counter*. <br />
+The active one increments a counter each time a user performs an HTTP post request to the API */api/counter*.
 The migration is stateful, because the active server passes the counter to the disabled server when it becomes available.
 So, the counter value is kept during the migration.
-The manager m0 is in charge of disabling the active server and enabling the new one by passing the counter value to it. <br />
+The manager m0 is in charge of disabling the active server and enabling the new one by passing the counter value to it.
 Moreover, the migration is transparent from the client c0 point of view, because the two servers have the same IP and MAC address.
 It is enough to update the flow to redirect the client to the new active server.